Dividends and Participating Policy Contracts

 Use Your Dividend to Purchase Term Insurance

-After all this talk about dividends and the options connected with them, you might want to understand even more about them.
-This video explores if dividends are all they’re cracked up to be, and you can always make a complimentary strategy session to discuss a personalized financial plan.
+After all this talk about life insurance dividend options, you might want to understand even more about them.
+This video explores if dividends are all they’re cracked up to be, and you can always schedule a complimentary strategy session to see a life insurance illustration with illustrated dividends.